yacine-lahreche/weather-card/README.md

 # Weather App☀️🌧️

-A simple weather application built with HTML, CSS, and JavaScript using the OpenWeatherMap API.
+A simple weather application built with HTML, CSS, JavaScript, and Vite using the OpenWeatherMap API.

 ## Features
 - Search weather globally by city name